North London Synagogue - New Build Basement

 - Koster Polysil TG 500 Anti-lime coating/surface primer

 - Delta AlertMaxx2 Wi-Fi Alarm

 The client confirmed Delta’s expertise and on-site attendance exceeded expectations.
-The client congratulated Paul on his understanding of expected performance and his ability to explain the reasons for his waterproofing design.
+The client congratulated Delta on their understanding of expected performance and their ability to explain the reasons for the recommended waterproofing design.
 Delta were able to review the objectives of the project and present solutions resulting in the Shul and rooms within its basement remaining dry, habitable and fit for purpose.